 “You seem very certain of that Mr. President.”

 The president pursed his lips in thought before answering.
 “You yourself said that you fought a war to create the kingdom you have now.
 It created a world nation for you that you eventually took to the stars.
 I’m hoping for a victory such as that as well.
 I firmly believe that the Human Federation will win though, no matter what the so-called Allied Colonies for Freedom do.
 They are renegades and rebels, nothing more.”

 Regina narrowed her eyes at him, unable to believe the level of hate that oozed in his voice.
 From what she could hear in his voice the president didn’t just want to win against the ACF, he wanted to crush them utterly and completely.
 She thought back to the recent election which saw Mark Adams losing.
 People blamed him for the war and for the colonies that seceded from the union.
 They blamed him for the failures.
 But that was no reason to feel such contempt and hate for those who broke away and to this day still said that they wanted to be left alone.
 He was taking the war against the Human Federation as a personal insult and that was dangerous in a leader.
 It could lead to very unfortunate consequences which couldn’t be predicted.

-All of a sudden Regina wasn’t so sure about working with the Human Federation but her queen gave her the task of opening meaningful dialogue with them.
-Surely not all people in the HF felt the way the president did.
+Suddenly Regina wasn’t so sure about working with the Human Federation, but her queen gave her the task of opening a meaningful dialogue with them.
+Surely not all people in the Human Federation felt the way the president did.
 She was hoping that the president-elect and the new congress would be more open to reason and less hateful.